 61. Ioannidis JP, Evans SJ, Gotzsche PC et al. Better reporting of harms in randomized trials: an extension of the CONSORT statement.
 Ann Intern Med 2004;141:781–8. doi:10.7326/0003-4819-141-10-200411160-00009 [PubMed]

 Neck pain is a common complaint which can result due to a variety of injuries and/or conditions.
 According to statistics, automobile accident injuries and whiplash injuries are some of the most prevalent causes for neck pain among the general population.
 During an auto accident, the sudden impact from the incident can cause the head and neck to jolt abruptly back-and-forth in any direction, damaging the complex structures surrounding the cervical spine.
 Trauma to the tendons and ligaments, as well as that of other tissues in the neck, can cause neck pain and radiating symptoms throughout the human body.

-The information herein on "Chiropractic Spinal Manipulative Therapy for Migraine" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Chiropractic Spinal Manipulative Therapy for Migraine" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*

 Our office has made a reasonable attempt to provide supportive citations and has identified the relevant research study or studies supporting our posts.
 We provide copies of supporting research studies available to regulatory boards and the public upon request.